donbonifacio/blog/content/post/consultant-interview-markus-schirp.md

 Imagine `a(b(c(d))))` style transforms / filters.
 Often enough intermediate stages only have an effect for edge cases, but these either cannot reach that code anymore due project history, or are totally unspecified.
-The totally unspecified case often leads to discover semantic problems that reveal security issues.
+The totally unspecified case often lead to discover semantic problems that reveal security issues.